- Customer Referral Program – Refer someone to Cascade for reduced service cost!

 Certain pests and their activity is greatly affected by your (our customer’s) cooperation and cannot be achieved without it.
 Some examples would be:

-- Insuring that garbage cans are not overfilled such that rodents can have a feast
+- Ensuring that garbage cans are not overfilled such that rodents can have a feast

 - limiting outdoor feeding of pets (or bird feeders) so as not to also feed insects or rodents.

-- Contracting to have gaps, holes or other pest access points secured to limit the ability of pests—mostly rodents—from more easily moving into your structure.
+- Completing exclusion recommendations—close gaps, holes or other pest access points to limit pests—mostly rodents—from easily moving into your structure.
+(Often requires a contractor)

 You don’t need to be home for exterior services.
 Certainly let us know any details for access to your property such as codes to gate locks, etc.